ginobilinie/codeBook/README.md

 52. wildcardMatching.cpp: a failure solution using while loop to scan it.

 53. permute.cpp: typical dfs for permutation.
 Note to use used array to check if this value has been used or not.
 Also, for vector, avoid using erase as much as possible, instead, we can use a tmp to remember the previous status for later recovery.
+Actually, we can use pop_back to pop the last element from the vector.

 54. permuteUnique.cpp: use set to avoid the repeated cases.